 Based upon our interviews of the Complainant, documents we obtained from PBGC, and CyQuest, and our interviews of witnesses, we determined the Complainant made six disclosures.
-As described below, we conclude four of disclosures were not "protected" disclosures as defined by the statute.
-Third and fourth disclosures about CyQuest's failure to pay overtime could reasonably be considered protected.
+As described below, we conclude four of disclosures were not "protected" disclosures as defined by the statute. to pay overtime could reasonably be considered protected.